 The Orion Knee handles the Stance Phase much like the other leading knees in the same price category, namely Ottobock’s C-Leg and Ossur’s Rheo.
 In brief, sensors help maintain situational awareness of:

 - the nature of the current task (standing, sitting, walking, etc.);

-- the movement and speed of the knee.
+- the angle and speed of knee movements.

 The Orion’s microprocessor then adjusts the knee’s hydraulic resistance to match the situation.
 For example, when descending stairs or slopes, the Orion progressively increases resistance to provide better support and control.

 The Orion’s stumble recovery feature is also similar to that of other bionic knees.
-When its microprocessor detects a stumble, the Orion immediately increases support to aid in recovery and prevent a fall, as demonstrated in this short video:
+When its microprocessor detects a stumble, the Orion immediately increases the knee’s resistance to aid in recovery and prevent a fall, as demonstrated in this short video:

-In the Swing Phase, the Orion users microprocessor-controlled pneumatics to:
+In the Swing Phase, the Orion uses microprocessor-controlled pneumatics to:

-- assist in the transition from the Stance Phase to the Swing Phase;
+- release the knee at the optimal point to initiate the Swing Phase;

-- achieve proper extension and terminal swing damping of the knee to support the transition from the Swing Phase back to the Stance Phase.
+- achieve proper extension and terminal swing damping of the knee to support the transition from the Swing Phase back to the Stance Phase;

 This use of pneumatics is similar to how Plie Knee handles the Swing Phase except that the Orion does not periodically require the user to manually adjust the pneumatic air pressure.